 The thin membrane which covers the sclera is the episclera.
 Inflammation of this thin lining can also cause red eyes, pain, and irritation.
-While episcleritis is not as serious as scleritis, it is also treated with anti-inflammatory drugs and corticosteroid eye drops.
+While episcleritis is not as serious as scleritis, it can also be treated with anti-inflammatory drugs and corticosteroid eye drops.
 If left untreated, episcleritis can become painful and create an environment which is more vulnerable to infection.

-Uveitis, Iritis and Iridocyclitis
+Uveitis, Iritis, and Iridocyclitis

 Glaucoma, Cataracts and Retinal Damage